Fruit Tart

 Seasonality

-Summer months when berries and stone fruits are at maximum ripeness and availability
+Summer and early fall when fresh berries and stone fruits are most abundant

 Best Months